RobZyg/Assessment-Task-3/index.md

 Data from Labour Insight Jobs, Burning Glass for 1 March 2017 to 28 February 2018 postings for Australia and New Zealand and for Information Technology (IT) occupation

-Only Robert and Sebastian share similar careers identified from the Burning Glass data postions.Everyone else have selected different career paths.
+Only Robert and Sebastian share similar careers identified from the Burning Glass data positions.
+Everyone else have selected different career paths.

 ## 2.Project description